Jondolf/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 <div class="release-feature-authors">authors: @RobWalt</div>

-All of the primitives mentioned above can also be rendered with `Gizmos`.
-For this we designed a generic API which should feel very familiar if you have used `Gizmos` before.
-There are two new methods now:
+Primitives can also be rendered with [`Gizmos`].
+There are two new generic methods:

 * [`gizmos.primitive_2d(primitive, position, angle, color)`]
 * [`gizmos.primitive_3d(primitive, position, rotation, color)`]